junxit/us-congress-bills-116/metadata.md

 - 2019-09-23 — Senate amendment proposed (on the floor): Amendment SA 940 proposed by Senator Rubio for Senator Menendez.(consideration: CR S5633; text: CR S5633)
 - 2019-09-23 — Senate amendment submitted
 - 2019-09-23 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2019-09-24 — Message on Senate action sent to the House.
+- 2019-09-24 — Received in the House.
+- 2019-09-24 — Referred to the House Committee on Foreign Affairs.